Srikalahasti Temple Darshan Tickets Booking 2025 : Online

 Why is Srikalahasti Temple special?

-It’s known for the Vayu Lingam, which represents the wind element.
+It is known for the Vayu Lingam which represents the wind element.
 It’s one of the Pancha Bhoota Stalams, temples that represent the five elements of nature.

 Can anyone visit Srikalahasti Temple?